WEX

 CEO, Association of Colleges

-At Edge, we've long believed in the power of high quality work experience to give young people an insight into different careers, help them develop their skills and see the relevance of their learning — put simply great work experience changes lives.
-We support this major new initiative from great partners to radically increase the availability of work experience opportunities to help the next generation of young people to get ready for the world of work.
+At Edge, we've long believed in the power of high quality work experience to give young people an insight into different careers, help them develop their skills and see the relevance of their learning — put simply, great work experience changes lives.
+We support this major new initiative from great partners to radically increase the availability of work experience opportunities and help the next generation get ready for the world of work.

 ON